netdata/blog/content/posts/agile-static-analysis.md

 summary: "An overview of how Netdata uses static analysis to deploy quality code at scale while preventing security and vulnerability issues"
 date: 2020-04-14
 author: "Jennifer Briston"
-cover: "/img/Netdata Security use with Static Analysis.png"
+cover: "Netdata Security use with Static Analysis.png"
 tags: ["How Netdata works"]
 categories: []
 draft: false